AJ-Krienke/the-black-pearl/README.md

 # The Black Pearl Fine Dining Restaurant

+#### \*\* Update - It was originally intended to use redux for state and nextjs for routing and pre-rendering but I decided to keep this a React project.
+I figured it better to have a separate project to showcase nextjs or I can work on migrating to next later on.

 ## Concept

 This will be a multifunctional website to showcase the various skills and concepts I understand as well as to show my process for building a website.